YangGuo57/COMP-1510-Term-Project/README.md

 ## About this game:
 Survive CST is a SUD simulation game where the player is a new student entering first year, first term of the CST program.
-The player needs to balance schoolwork, social life, work life, and sleep in order to succeed in this program.
+The player needs to balance schoolwork, social life, work life, and sleep in order to succeed in this program (and maybe even get co-op).

 ## Required elements
 | Element                  | Package/module name                           | Line              |